kalmux1/Anon-Mac/README.md

 # Anon-Mac

-A bash script that will change your MAC address and provide you with 3 layer encryption
+Crafted using macchanger, this bash script transforms your MAC address while implementing a robust three-layer encryption system.
+This tool not only alters your MAC address for enhanced privacy but also reinforces security through advanced encryption layers.
+The script offers a seamless solution for users seeking both anonymity and heightened data protection in their network activities.

 # **INSTALLATION PROCESS**